SeppPenner/outlookcaldavsynchronizer-german-readme/README.md

 	- Workaround for reading wrong encoded vcard PHOTO attributes from SOGo global addressbooks mapped from LDAP/AD avatar pictures.

 #### 2.14.1 ####
-- Erschienen am 2017/01/17
+- Erschienen am 17.01.2017
-- Bug fixes
+- Fehlerbehebungen
 	- Update installer to fix dependency for Thought.vCards.

 #### 2.14.0 ####
-- Erschienen am 2017/01/16
+- Erschienen am 16.01.2017
-- New features
+- Neue Features
 	- Initial support for syncing contact groups/Distribution Lists (only supports SOGos own VLIST format right now).
 	- Include own version of Thought.vCards from [https://github.com/aluxnimm/Thought.vCards](https://github.com/aluxnimm/Thought.vCards) instead of NuGet package and remove vCardImprovedWriter.
 	- Improve vCardWriter and add support for different IM servicetypes, ticket #463.
 	- Add support for ADR Post Office Box and extended address, feature request 17.
-- Bug fixes
+- Fehlerbehebungen
 	- Unfold lines before further processing in vCardStandardReader, fixes issues with long subproperties like X-ABCROP-RECTANGLE
 	- Set recurring task DTSTART to PatternStartDate to avoid missing DTSTART, ticket #465.
 	- Switch ProgressWindow to Wpf to avoid DPI problems.
 	- Update project urls in about dialog.

 #### 2.13.0 ####
-- Erschienen am 2017/01/03
+- Erschienen am 03.01.2017
 - Upgrade instructions
 	- Outlook and Google and some other CalDAV servers calculate the intersection with the time-range differently for recurring events which can cause doubled or deleted events, so it is recommended to select a time-range which is larger than the largest interval of your recurring events (e.g. 1 year for birthdays).
 The default timerange for new profiles is changed from 180 days to 365 days in the future, for existing sync profiles you need to change it manually if affected!
-- New features
+- Neue Features
 	- Add mapping configuration option to include also appointments/tasks without category to category filter.
-- Bug fixes
+- Fehlerbehebungen
 	- Set time-range default timespan to 365 days in the future and add tooltip and warning for time-range filter, ticket #450.
 	- Fix timezone issues with google tasks, ticket #452.
 	- Don't add X-ALT-DESC if body is empty.

 #### 2.12.1 ####
-- New features
+- Neue Features
 	- Update Google API NuGet packages to version 1.20.0.
-- Bug fixes
+- Fehlerbehebungen
 	- prevent NullReferenceExceptions, caused by uninitialized ComponentContainer due to load errors.
 	- improve html<->rtf mapping for appointment bodies
 	- sync removal of task start and due date from server to Outlook, ticket #446.
 	- Add absolute task alarm if start and due dates are not set, ticket #445.

 #### 2.12.0 ####
-- New features
+- Neue Features
 	- Add general option to enable client certificate TLS authentication, feature request 55.
 	- Map Outlook formatted RTFBody to html description via X-ALT-DESC attribute.
-- Bug fixes
+- Fehlerbehebungen
 	- Use lowercase for mailto in organizer and attendee uris to avoid problems with some clients, ticket #426.

 #### 2.11.0 ####
-- New features
+- Neue Features
 	- Add possibility to add DAV server calendars/addressbooks.
 	- Improve privileges check in connection test.
 	- Map SCHEDULE-STATUS to Outlook FINVITED flag,  which shows if invitation email has been sent, gh issue 162.
 	- Add PostBuildEvent to sign installer files to avoid warning because of untrusted manufacturer during install.
 	- Update Google API NuGet packages to version 1.19.0.
-- Bug fixes
+- Fehlerbehebungen
 	- Set UseGlobalAppointmentID as default for SOGo profiles to avoid doubled appointments when Outlook sends invites.
 	- Fix mapping of vtodo status NEEDS-ACTION to Outlook olTaskNotStarted, ticket #418.
 	- Fallback to local timezone if FindSystemTimeZoneById throws an exception, ticket #421.